fecrol/SortingAlgorithmVisualizer/README.md

-# SortingAlgorithmVisualizer
+# Sorting Algorithm Visualizer
-Sorting algorithm visualizer
+Sorting algorithm visualizer build as part of a coding weekly challenge at 2i.